walterthesmart/SmartContract-Auditor-Agent/DEPLOYMENT_GUIDE.md

    "prepare": "node -e \"if (process.env.CI !== 'true') { try { require('husky').install() } catch (e) {} }\""
    ```

-2. **Module Resolution Issue**: Fixed by configuring Vercel for monorepo structure:
+2. **Module Resolution Issue**: Fixed by using relative imports and configuring Vercel for monorepo structure:
    - Added `vercel.json` with custom build commands to build from the frontend directory
-   - Kept absolute imports (`@/lib/utils`) as they work correctly with proper TypeScript configuration
+   - Changed absolute imports (`@/lib/utils`) to relative imports (`../../lib/utils`) for Vercel compatibility
    - This ensures imports work correctly in all build environments

 3. **Package Lock Issue**: Fixed missing `package-lock.json` in deployment: